Secure Online Banking

 Start With the Basics

 Ask yourself the following four questions below.
 If your answer to all four is a yes, your chances of being impacted by a cyber incident are low.
-If any of your answers are no, then your chance of being impacted by a cyber incident are high.
+If any of your answers are no, then your chances of being impacted by a cyber incident are higher.
 Understand these risks and take the recommended actions.

 1. Is My Computer as Secure as Possible?

 Using an unsecured computer is like leaving the door of your house wide open: you are making it easy for someone with malicious intent to access your property.
 An unprotected machine can become infected with malware in a matter of moments, leaving you vulnerable to identity theft or other crimes.

 Having up-to-date security software protection isn’t an option; it’s a requirement and should become as automatic as locking your doors when you leave your house.
 Be sure your computer is current with all operating system and application software updates.
 Anti-virus and anti-spyware software should be installed, running, and receiving automatic updates.

 In addition to taking precautions when using your own computer, practice vigilance when using someone else’s.
 Don’t use public computers or public networks for financial or other sensitive transactions.
 You have no control over the security of a public computer or public wireless network.

 2. Is My Connection to the Internet as Secure as Possible?

 Simply connecting to the Internet makes you vulnerable to a potential attack.
 Using a firewall helps minimize risks by blocking malicious traffic to your computer.
 Make sure you have a firewall that it is turned on and kept updated.
 New computers may be shipped with it on by default, but double-check.